kekse1/scripts/README.md

 * [Version **v0.2.0**](sh/layout.sh)

-The most important thing for me was to switch between keyboard layouts - easily with a shortcut I've set up in XFCE (Settings -> Keyboard): calling this script with '-' argument only, to switch between the configured ones.
+The most important thing for me was to switch between keyboard layouts - easily with a shortcut I've set up in XFCE (Settings -> Keyboard): calling this script with '-' argument only, to switch between the configured layouts.

-Here's an example screenshot:
 ![layout.sh](img/layout.png)

 So either call it without arguments, so it'll show you the currently used layout.
 Call it with a concrete layout, to switch to it directly.
-Or call it with a single `-`, so it'll traverse through the `layouts` array (on top, by default it's `layouts=("us" "de")`).
+Or call it with a single `-`, so it'll switch between the configured layouts (by default, it's on top: `layouts=("us" "de")`).

 ### [`unexify`.sh](sh/unexify.sh)
 * [Version **v0.1.2**](sh/unexify.sh) (updated **2024-04-23**)